RamonAlvarez1/Relational-Database-beta-freecodecamp/README.md

 # Relational-Database-beta-freecodecamp
-Repository to make public the certification challenges  in Relational Database
+Repository to make public the certification challenges of FreeCodeCamp Curriculum in Relational Database